karlobrien/karlobrien.github.com/_posts/2015-07-10-Western-Blot-For-Android.markdown

 categories: android software
 ---

-Android application for calculating Western Blot
+Android application for calculating Western Blot.

 Many scientists make their own acrylamide gels- it saves money and you can make whatever percentage you require.
 This application will allow you to put in the % gel you want and the volumes of the ingredients will change accordingly.
 This app is made by scientists for scientists and the ingredients/calculation have been tested on countless real-life experiments on the lab bench.

 Download application @ [Play Store][PlayStore].